nodejs/unofficial-builds/README.md

 ## How to add new target

 1. Add target dir in recipe, and ensure that the necessary functions are implemented according to the above process description.
+2. Add target to the bottom of the recipes list in `bin/_config.sh`.
+If the build should be prioritized place the recipe higher up and make note of it in the comments of the PR so there is a record of why the build should happen earlier.
-2. In order for the `index.dat` and `index.json` to index the new target, you will likely need to modify [nodejs-dist-indexer](https://github.com/nodejs/nodejs-dist-indexer/blob/main/transform-filename.js) so it understands the new filenames.
+3. In order for the `index.dat` and `index.json` to index the new target, you will likely need to modify [nodejs-dist-indexer](https://github.com/nodejs/nodejs-dist-indexer/blob/main/transform-filename.js) so it understands the new filenames.
-3. Add or modify the README if necessary.
+4. After a nodejs-dist-indexer release, the new version will need to be listed in `bin/_config.sh`.

 ## Manual build triggers